Consideration (song): Background and recording

 "Consideration" was originally meant for inclusion on SZA's debut album, Ctrl (2017), with the title "LouAnne Johnson", which was inspired by and named after Michelle Pfeiffer's character in Dangerous Minds (1995).
 SZA has stated that the song reminded her of the movie Dangerous Minds (1995) "mixed with the yodeling" from Insidious (2010).
 SZA was invited to a writing camp by Rihanna, but was ultimately unsuccessful in writing her any new music at the time, however, in an effort to impress Pharrell Williams, she performed "Consideration", which Rihanna later asked to have for her album, Anti.
 SZA's decision to relinquish the song ultimately "devastated" her, and caused her to think "[she'll] never make anything better".
 Speaking to i-D, SZA stated: "I think I needed that song on my album.
 But, then I do also think it was supposed to work out the way it worked out.
 I wonder though...
 Ctrl probably would have been completed a year earlier had I kept 'Consideration' [...]
 In some circles I think people thought it would do more for me.
 I didn't think it would do anything.
-So I guess I landed somewhere in the middle."
+So I guess I landed somewhere in the middle".

 "Consideration" was written by Solana Rowe (who is known professionally as SZA), Tyran Donaldson, and Rihanna.
-It was produced by Donaldson with vocal production by Kuk Harrell.
+It was produced by Donaldson, with vocal production by Kuk Harrell.
 Shea Taylor was responsible for keyboards, Carter Lang played organ and synth bass, and Marcos Tovar was in charge of the vocal recording.
 The song was recorded at the Jungle City Studios in New York City and mixed at Larrabee Studios in Universal City.
 "Consideration" features vocals by SZA, who is part of Top Dawg Entertainment, an independent label, with Donaldson.
 She published a few lines of the track during an Instagram post on May 21, 2015.

 Composition and lyrical interpretation

-The song features American singer SZA.
+"Consideration" is a collaboration between Rihanna (left) and SZA (right).